 I often feel that the ‘Goddess’ whoever She may be, in whatever forms she comes, has called me to journey deeper within myself, to heal myself, to more intimately align myself with the energies and forces of the Divine Feminine surging through me.
 And on this journey the Divine Masculine is also revealed and coming back into balance.
-It’s really what it’s all about, all this spiritual work.
-To come into Divine Union within ourselves, integrating the Divine Feminine and Masculine.
+It’s really what it’s all about, this spiritual work, to come into Divine Union within ourselves, integrating the Divine Feminine and Divine Masculine.

 Yet because I agreed somewhere in my soul contract to incarnate in a women’s body this lifetime, I get the opportunity to fully live and embody the divine feminine.
 As we women understand, being a woman in this world has an extra set of challenges, that also comes with great reward.
 Just the fact that we bear children and go through the whole process of motherhood, that physically we are not as strong as men (in general) and we are extra sensitive emotionally sets us up for a lot of intense growth in one lifetime on this planet.